 Deviation to Scope of Work

-All deviations from specification are to be immediately drawn to the attention of Marine Science Coordinator and pre-agreed with the UAC Science Team prior to continuing with the works.
+All deviations from specification are to be immediately drawn to the attention of BP Representative, and the Marine Science Coordinator and pre-agreed with the UAC Science Team prior to continuing with the works.

 Work shall not continue if agreement has not been reached on the acceptability or non-acceptability of the deviation to specification.